-- 39. Student progression will be considered at the end of each term, including the summer term for Accelerated Degree students.
+- 37. Student progression will be considered at the end of each term, including the summer term for Accelerated Degree students.
 The main progression point will be at the end of each stage of study.
 However, interim progression decisions may be taken where a student has failed to engage or does not have the academic prerequisites to continue.
-Students who have received grades of NS in all modules in a term will normally be required to withdraw. - 40.
-The Student Progress Panel oversees student progression.
-A student has the right to appeal against a decision of the Student Progress Panel, in line with the Academic Appeals Procedure. - 41.
+Students who have received grades of NS in all modules in a term will normally be required to withdraw. - 38.
+The Programme Assessment Board oversees student progression.
+A student has the right to appeal against a decision of the Programme Assessment Board, in line with the Academic Appeals Procedure. - 39.
 Standard progression at the end of a stage of full-time study is completion of 120 credits with passing grades.
 Such students will be eligible to proceed to the next stage of the degree programme.
-Students progressing from stage 3 of the BEng/MEng programme require passing grades in 120 credits in stage 3, with a stage GPA of at least C+. - 42.
-Students who have passed 100 credits of a stage will be permitted to proceed to the next stage, but will be required to take the failed module, or an agreed substitute module, in the next academic year as a carried module, unless the failed module is a prerequisite that must be passed in order to progress to the next stage.
+Students progressing from stage 3 of an integrated Master's degree programme require passing grades in 120 credits in stage 3, with a stage GPA of at least 2.5.
+Students in stage 4 of the MSci programme must maintain a stage GPA of at least 2.5 to progress to stage 5.